hypercube1024/firefly/_docs/http-server-and-client.md

 We don’t put the actual data of your session in the session cookie - the cookie simply uses an identifier to look-up the actual session on the server.
 The identifier is a random UUID generated using a secure random, so it should be effectively unguessable.

-Cookies are passed across the wire in HTTP requests and responses so we recommend you to enable HTTPS when sessions are being used.
+Cookies are passed across the wire in HTTP requests and responses, so we recommend you to enable HTTPS when sessions are being used.

 ## Local session store